Luke-Larsen/DarkMiner/README.md

 # This project is for legal use only
  I wish to repeat this, I have not created this program so that you go out there and use it for a botnet or something like that.
  It will not work for that purpose.
-It is constructed and developed to use idle time of your own personal computers when they are running to mine cryptocurrency like XMR which uses CPU.
+It is constructed and developed to use idle time of your own personal computers when they are running to do downtime processes like mine cryptocurrency or join render farms.

 # Different versions
 There are two different versions.
 One which is developed in c++ and was the original code for this script.
 Python is the new version that I have been developing.
-I changed over to python as it is easy to prototype and quick to develope cross-platform solutions.
+I changed over to python as it is easy to prototype and quick to develop cross-platform solutions.
 It was also just a good first project to learn python with.
 The CNC folder is for the command and control server which can be used if you need to administer a few different computers.

 # Dependencies
     ** Windows: **